Gilt funds vs liquid mutual funds: Which is better?

 Liquid funds are well-suited for risk-averse investors seeking liquidity and stability for their short-term investments.
 Gilt funds, while carrying low credit risk, are more suitable for investors with a moderate risk appetite and a longer investment horizon who are comfortable with potential fluctuations in NAV due to interest rate movements.

-Gilt vs Liquid Funds: Which One is Better for You?
+Gilt vs Liquid Funds: Which One is More Suitable For You?

 The choice between gilt and liquid funds depends on your investment horizon and risk tolerance.